mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 Which runs the change detection.

-Now `f` is our `EmployeeListComponent` and `data` is the list of employees which initially contains only a single item - `e1`.
+Now, `f` is our `EmployeeListComponent` and `data` is the list of employees which initially contains only a single item - `e1`.
 If we invoke `f` and pass `data` as an argument (in the language of Angular, as an input):

 ```ts
 // will invoke `runChangeDetection`.
 f({ data: data });
 ```

-...the change detection will be triggered, since the initial value of the input `data` was `undefined`.
+...the change detection will be triggered since the initial value of the input `data` was `undefined`.
 This will be the behavior in Angular as well if we pass an input with a different value.
 However, if run:

 ```ts
 data.push(e2);
 f({ data: data });
 ```

-Although, we pass `data` as an argument (or input) again, the change detection will not be invoked because after performing an equality check we will determine that the previous value of the input `data` has the same reference.
+Although we pass `data` as an argument (or input) again, the change detection will not be invoked because after performing an equality check we will determine that the previous value of the input `data` has the same reference.
 On the other hand, if we:

 ```ts
 f({ data: data.slice() });